What is sodium?

 - Castner Process: Principle method is Electrolysis of sodium hydroxide

 - Down’s process: Based on Electrolysis of sodium chloride

-By the application of electrolysis technique sodium hydroxide is fused at temperature of 318 oC so that at cathode electrode sodium get deposited and liberating oxygen at anode electrode.
-Steps of the sodium metal extraction by castner process:
+By the application of electrolysis technique, sodium hydroxide is fused at a temperature of 318 oC so that at the cathode electrode sodium get deposited and liberating oxygen at anode electrode.
+Steps of the sodium metal extraction by Castner process:

 - When the electrical supplying is given sodium ion move toward Na++ e– → Na

 - At anode water and oxygen are evolved due to decomposing of OH- as per the reaction, 4OH– →2H2O +O2 +4e–

 Above reaction are carried continuously producing sodium collected at receiver, oxygen and hydrogen.
 Some of the water is evaporated or decomposed to hydrogen and oxygen.